Chenilles-Network/chenilles-network.github.io/concepts.md

 ### On-Chain and Off-Chain Code

-When using a Decentralized Application on top of State Channels, most of the interaction occurs between participants using their respective off-chain code that runs on their individual computers.
+Most of an interaction over a State Channel occurs between participants using their respective off-chain code that runs on their individual computers.
 In the normal expected case of sustained cooperation, no on-chain contract code on the Layer 1 Blockchain is ever invoked for regular Layer 2 transactions.